codacy/docs/docs/repositories-configure/integrations/github-integration.md

 !!! note
     -   This feature is only available for GitHub.
-    -   This feature uses [Amazon Bedrock](https://aws.amazon.com/bedrock/) within Codacy's existing infrastructure.
+    -   This feature uses only AWS services within Codacy's existing infrastructure.
 No information is shared with any other third party or used to train AI models.
     -   Summaries are generated using the pull request title, branch name, commit messages, and changes diff.

 To enable this feature, add the following to the [Codacy configuration file](../codacy-configuration-file.md) `codacy.yaml` in the root of your repository: